Happy New Year!

-Here are my thoughts for progress and success in 2018:
+Here are my top tips for progress and success in 2020:

-Regular readers will know that planning is one of my recurring themes, but planning is vital.
+Regular readers will know that planning is one of my recurring themes.
+It’s also one of the recurring themes in our podcasts (hear more at https://podcast.bsamarketing.com) but planning is vital.
 If you don’t have a plan and just make things up as you go along, you are not in control of your business.
 I’m not saying you won’t succeed but if you do, it will be luck.